api3dao/vitepress-docs/docs/dev/rosetta.md

 # {{$frontmatter.title}}

-This page refers to M1 Macs that have implemented the use of Rosetta.
+This page refers to Apple silicon Macs that have implemented the use of Rosetta.
 It is best not to use Rosetta with the VitePress docs.
 While it may work it almost always results in longer builds and other processes.
 Other issues can arise such as the Rosetta platform error.
 This usually happens when Nodejs and NPM are installed using CLI running with Rosetta on, and NPM will install the wrong [esbuild](https://esbuild.github.io/getting-started/) package.
 It is best to use a version of Nodejs and NPM installed with its installer or install it using your CLI with Rosetta deactivated.

 ::: info Nodejs `v18`